djsurt/io/charts/charts.md

 7.)
 Avoid encoding the commas in the URL #indicators=ACID,GHG,HRSP value.
 Figure out why the arrows are not always visible when refreshing.

 8.)
 The new sortable checkboxes will allow impactful Jobs Supported (JOB) and Value-Added (VADD) positives to be compared with "low" impacts for other indicators.

-9.)
 When the arrows point upward, populate a "low" hash value like this:

 	#indicators=JOBS,VADD&low=ACID,GHG

 The above would indicate: Lots of Jobs and Value Added, with low levels of negative impacts from Acid Rain and Green House Gases.

-10.)
-Increase the maximum count to 500 so all 411 industries can be viewed.
+9.)
+Increase the maximum count to 411 so all the industries can be viewed.

 <br>